Registration And Submission

 Who are the judges?

 All of the judges are educators, academics and leaders in either mathematics or science.
-Please find more information about the Judging page.
+Please find more information about them at the Judging page.

 Who’s on the Selection Committee?

-The selection committee includes leaders and academics from science and mathematics, including Breakthrough Prize winners.
-All of their bios are here.
+The selection committee includes leaders and academics from science and mathematics, including prior Breakthrough Prize winners.
+All of their bios are on the Selection Committee page.

 What’s the difference between the Evaluation Panel and the Selection Committee?
 Are they the same people?

 The judging criteria for both is the same.